frankenperez/openathon-nextjs/labs/lab-02/README.md

 If a user navigates to `/examplepage`, Next will look for that `examplepage.js` file in the pages directory or the `index.js` file in the `examplepage` subdirectory.
 If there is a default exported function for this page, it will render that as a component.
 Other wise it will go to the universal route which will be the 404 Page not found.
 Next.js provides a static 404 page by default without having to add any additional files, but it can be customized by creating a `src/pages/404.js` file.

-> ✏ Create a new file `src/pages/404.js` to handle not found routes:
+> ✏ Develop a new file `src/pages/404.js` to handle not found routes:
 >
 > ```jsx
 > export default function Error404() {